ConnorDonegan/connordonegan.github.io/florida.markdown

 This study perhaps dwells longer on certain forms of violence than would seem necessary, but the reason is that specific forms of violence that arose, and the way they came to be represented and argued over, constitute important evidence as to what forces were at work.[^river] One finds barbarous acts and their resulting harms were reported in matter-of-fact form in correspondance between business owners and prison officials; the explicit purpose was to settle accounts in a manner both parties to the exchange considered to be fair.
 Rather than dissipate with the introduction of reforms, the continued exploitation of prisoners who were suffering from severe injury or disease was *formalized* by prison physicians who ensured that the price charged for such "hospital subjects" was fair to the state and lessees.

 The state did not mandate violent punishment; nor did the state require that a gruesome level of work effort be maintained.
-Rather, by turning prisoners into a defenseless and expendable labor force, the state merely unleashed the full force of the existing industrial system which absorbed convict labor with alacrity.
+Rather, by turning prisoners into a defenseless and expendable labor force, the state unleashed the full force of the existing industrial system which absorbed convict labor with alacrity.

 #### Pre-print